AlexWangzhixin/Safeguarding-Embodied-AI-Data/README.md

 Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.

+## Branch Strategy

+This repository uses `main` as the primary branch.
+Please make all pull requests against the `main` branch.

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details.